hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/_examples/__init__.md

 # Example of testing for potential exceptions (if any function has exceptions)
-# This example is using a dummy function to illustrate the concept.
+# This example is using a dummy function to illuStarte the concept.
 # Replace with actual function calls if there are relevant exceptions.
 def test_handling_non_existent_function():
     """Tests for appropriate handling of exceptions."""